limansky/limansky_me/posts/2017-02-02-generating-sql-queries-with-shapeless.md

 }
 ```

-We want to create an instances of `FieldLister` for any class, so we need
+We want to create instances of `FieldLister` for any class, so we need
-`LabelledGeneric` to convert class to `HList`:
+`LabelledGeneric` to convert a class to `HList`:

 ```Scala
 object FieldLister {